jcarley/cli/Docs.md

 Once downloaded, the CLI will automatically update itself when a new version becomes available.
 This ensures you are always running a compatible version of the Catalyze CLI.
 However you can always check out the latest releases on the [releases page](https://github.com/catalyzeio/cli/releases).

+**PLEASE NOTE** You **must** put the CLI binary in a location for which you have write permissions.
+Without write permissions, the CLI will not automatically update and you will have to update manually by visiting the github repo and downloading the latest binary.

 ## <a id="supported-platforms"></a> Supported Platforms & Architectures

 Since version 2.0.0, the following platforms and architectures are supported by the Catalyze CLI.